Laxystem/Laxystem/_posts/2025-03-12-newspaper.md

 *This is an extract from an American newspaper from 2027, during WW3, two weeks after Qatari documents including proof Netanjahu converted to Islam in 2018 were leaked to the general public.*

 # Purple Resistance Overthrows Israeli Government
-*Israel*—After fourteen days of nation-wide protests, road-blocking, and other illegal activites committed as a part of its ‘no economy, no state’ strategy, the Israeli purple resistance famously considered by High President Trump to be ‘practically Nazis’ and ‘Jewish self-haters’ seize Jerusalem, with Prime Minister Netanjahu taken hostage by the terrorists who claimed he was ‘attempting to escape to the United States’.
+*Israel*—After fourteen days of nation-wide protests, road-blocking, and other illegal activites committed as part of its ‘no economy, no state’ strategy, the Israeli purple resistance famously considered by High President Trump to be ‘practically Nazis’ and ‘Jewish self-haters’ seize Jerusalem, with Prime Minister Netanjahu taken hostage by the terrorists who claimed he was ‘attempting to escape to the United States’.
 His wellbeing is currently unknown.
 The purple resistance has formed a transitionary government and declared the United States of America as an ‘enemy state’.